denisraslov/stylelint-value-no-exposed-custom-properties/README.md

 ## Usage

-Add it to your stylelint config `plugins` array, then add `"plugin/postcss-custom-properties"` to your rules, specifying the `customPropertiesJsonFilePath` option with path of a JSON-file that contains list of custom properties.
+Add it to your stylelint config `plugins` array, then add `"plugin/postcss-custom-properties"` to your rules, specifying the `customPropertiesJsonFilePath` option with path of a JSON or JS file that contains list of custom properties.

 Like so: